Gina Yashere

-Regina Obedapo "Gina" Iyashere is a British comedian, actress and writer who has made many appearances on British and American television.
-She co-created the sitcom Bob Hearts Abishola, on which she plays a supporting role.
+Regina Obedapo Iyashere (born 6 April 1974) is a British comedian, actress and writer who has made numerous appearances on British and American television.
+She co-created the American sitcom Bob Hearts Abishola, on which she plays a supporting role.

 Early life

-Yashere was born and raised in Bethnal Green London to Nigerian parents.
+Yashere was born and raised in Bethnal Green, London to Nigerian parents.
 Before becoming a comedian, she worked as a lift maintenance technician and engineer (the company's first female to do so, all of which she mentions in her stand-up routine).

 She uses the surname "Yashere" due to encountering common mispronunciation of her original surname.